addania/coding/src/pages/Publish_your_Gatsby_site_to_GitHubpages.md

     "deploy": "gatsby build && gh-pages -d public -b master", },
 ```
 > If you are publishing to your account URL, for example: https://addania.github.io without any prefix, then skip this step.
 But if on GitHub pages your URL will have a prefix, we also need to add this prefix to the Gatsby files.
-For example, github pages which use repository name as prefix:
+For example, Github pages which use repository name as prefix:
 ```
 https://addania.github.io/MyProject
 ```